Gurrt/software-process/assignment-2/assignment2_combined.md

 ### 3.4.5 Dealing with complex projects at Heerema Marine Contractors

-Another example, of how these alliances can work, is Heerema Marine Contractors (HMC), a Dutch offshore company that performs complicated projects for the oil & gas industry.
+Another example of how these alliances can work is Heerema Marine Contractors (HMC), a Dutch offshore company that performs complicated projects for the oil & gas industry.
 Examples are transporting, installation and removing offshore facilities.
 But also installing subsea pipelines and infrastructures in ultra deep water.
 The market has forced HMC to think about how they work.
 Years ago, it was common that all these contractors worked separately at very specific tasks.
 In the present, the big oil companies tender for much larger projects.
 This concerns highly complex projects, for example EPCI (Engineering, Procurement, Construction, Installation) projects.
 The stakes and risks of these projects are incredibly high.
 HMC realized that they could not do projects on this scale alone.
 In order to cope with the changing market, HMC decided to join forces with Technip, a large French company with a big engineering capacity.
 Together they've formed a consortium and they offer their skills on specific projects as one entity.
 In this alliance, both companies profit from a stronger position in the market.
 The awarded Kaombo Project by Total E&P Angola, the largest subsea contract ever, is a direct result from this strategy.

 ### 3.4.6 What can we learn from the successful companies